 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against this proposal.
 You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
-If you abstain from voting on this proposal, your shares will not be counted as "votes cast" with respect to this proposal, and the abstention will have no effect on this proposal.
-This proposal is not considered to be a discretionary item, so if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, and those votes will be counted as broker "non-votes."
-Withheld votes and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions will have no effect on the outcome of this proposal.
+This proposal is not considered to be a discretionary item; if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, which will result in broker "non-votes."
+Broker non-votes will have no effect on the outcome of this proposal.

-Proposal Three-Approval of the Ratification of PwC as Independent Registered Public Accounting Firm
+Proposal Three-Approval of the Ratification of PwC as Independent Registered Public Accounting Firm proposal even if it does not receive instructions from you.
+Broker non-votes, if any, will have no effect on the outcome of this proposal.

 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against this proposal.
 You may vote "FOR," "AGAINST," or "ABSTAIN" from voting on this proposal.
-If you abstain from voting on this proposal, your shares will not be counted as "votes cast" with respect to this proposal, and the abstention will have no effect on the proposal.
-This proposal is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you.
-Accordingly, we do not anticipate that there will be any broker non-votes on this proposal; however, any broker non-votes will not be counted as "votes cast" and will therefore have no effect on this proposal.
+Abstentions will have no effect on the outcome of this proposal.
+This proposal is considered to be a discretionary item, and your broker will be able to vote on this

 We request that you vote your shares by proxy as instructed in the Notice by one of the following methods: over the Internet, by telephone or by mail.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to or at the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the three nominees as Class II directors; (ii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; (iii) the ratification of the appointment of PwC as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022; and (iv) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the three nominees as Class III directors; (ii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; (iii) the ratification of the appointment of PwC as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2023; and (iv) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.